 A directory can contain subdirectories as well as files.
 To display subdirectories, use the ls -F command.
-This command displays the contents of the current directory and marks each directory with a trailing slash character (/) so that it can be readily distinguished from a file.
+This command displays the contents of the current directory and marks each directory with a trailing slash character (/) so that it readily can be distinguished from a file.